Sony A9 vs A99 II

 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More affordable: Was introduced into a lower priced category (29 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-The above review scores should be interpreted with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
+The review scores listed above should be treated with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make a corresponding selection in the search boxes below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.